Joana van Zeller

-Six Senses Douro Valley is set amongst 8-hectares of wonderful woodland, centred around a beautifully renovated 19th-century manor house with 41 guest bedrooms, 9 suites and 7 villas, some with private pools and gardens with sweeping panoramas.
+Six Senses Douro Valley is a luxury spa hotel in the north of Portugal, set amongst eight-hectares of wonderful woodland, centred around a beautifully renovated 19th-century manor house with 41 guest bedrooms, nine suites and seven villas, some with private pools and gardens with sweeping panoramas.

 The hotel offers guests therapeutic spa treatments, wine tastings and a mirror-effect outdoor infinity pool.
 Not to mention a range of fun and quirky workshops such as learning how to make natural beauty products, tile painting, pickles, yoghurt & tea.

-There is a good reason why Six Senses selected the Unesco-heritage-listed Douro Valley region for their first European venture.
+There is a good reason why Six Senses selected the Unesco-heritage-listed Douro Valley region in Portugal for their first European venture.

 Sweeping views of the vine covered rolling hills.

 The decadent breakfast.

 Ljubomir Stanisic, one of the most creative chefs in Portugal is a consulting chef for the hotel.